ibm-cloud-docs/virtual-servers/vsi_about_transient.md

 * Transient instances cannot be upgraded or downgraded.
 * Resources can be reclaimed at any time, without notification.
 * Transient instances cannot use local storage.
-* Transient instances cannot use GPU-based profiles.
+* Transient instances cannot use GPU-based or variable compute profiles.

 ## Next steps